hantsy/jakartaee11-sandbox/docs/data.md

 }
 ```

 In addition, Jakarta Data supports derived queries by method name conventions, pagination, and custom queries using `@Query` annotations.
-If you have experience with Spring Data or Micronaut, these features will feel familiar.
+If you have experience with Spring Data or Micronaut, you will be familiar with these features.

 ```java
 @Repository